CarsonDavis/CarsonDavis.github.io/_posts/2024-06-15-goto_recipes.md

 3. Bake for **18–22 minutes**.
 4. Let them crystalize!
 Rest them for about 3 minutes, and they will be warm, gooey, and perfectly crunchy.
 Eat them too soon and they will just be too hot and soft.

 >**Baking:** Baking is maybe the most important part of any cookie.
 You can have the best recipe, but if you don't bake it right, it won't shine.
-I usually take them out at 18 minutes and then hang wring for a bit before putting them back in the oven for another 2-4 minutes.
+I usually take them out at 18 minutes and then hand wring for a bit before putting them back in the oven for another 2-4 minutes.
 The goal is some softness in the center but a nice crunch on the outside.
 The tops should have a nice golden brown color.
 If the cookie isn't the perfect mix of gooey and crunchy, then you need to adjust your baking times.
 {: .prompt-info }

 >**Salting:** Depending on my mood, I will often _lightly_ salt the cookies immediately after they come out of the oven and before they cool.
 You don't use table salt for this, you use big, soft, flakey crystals like [Maldon Sea Salt Flakes](https://www.amazon.com/Maldon-Sea-Salt-Flakes-ounce/dp/B00017028M).